-An amendment to the Education Act has allowed for the possibility of early entry for some students who will turn five by July 31 in the year they are in Prep, however that entry is conditional on the principal also being satisfied that they are ready for schooling in terms of
+An amendment to the Education Act has allowed for the possibility of early entry for some students who will turn five by July 31 in the year they are in Prep.
+This is not a change for all children born in July and it is certainly not compulsory to send your child to Prep if he or she turns five during July.
+Early entry is conditional on the principal also being satisfied that a student is ready for schooling in terms of

 - social and emotional competence: and